deta/cloud-docs/docs/Lib.md

 #### Parameters & Types

-`filers`: is a single filter object or list of filters.
+`query`: is a single filter object or list of filters.

 `limit`: is an integer which specifies the maximum number of records which can be returned.

 #### Return

-A list of objects that meet the filter criteria, up to the length of **limit** is returned.
+A generator of objects that meet the `query` criteria.
+TODO: mention pagination, maybe rename limit.

 #### Filters